-You will find an enrollment form in this packet, along with a menu of approved plan investment choices.
+Our enrollment packet may be downloaded from the Participant Forms webpage.
+The packet includes an enrollment form along with a menu of approved plan investment choices.
 Our investment professionals/representatives are available to assist you in implementing a suitable investment plan and completing the enrollment form.

-ontribution limits are established by Congress.
-For 2017 you are allowed to contribute 100% or your compensation up to a maximum of $18,000.
+Contribution limits are established by Congress.
+For 2019 you are allowed to contribute 100% or your compensation up to a maximum of $19,000.
 This limit is indexed to adjust with the cost of living in the future.
 457 Plan contribution levels are significantly higher than IRA levels, thereby offering you the potential for greater tax savings.

 Governmental entities are exempt from ERISA, the Department of Labor regulations that prohibit employers from owning or controlling plan assets.
 The assets in a Section 457 Plan are owned and controlled by your employer; however, employers that are part of state and local governments are required to protect Plan assets in a trust for the exclusive benefit of the Plan’s participants.
 Under this arrangement, the creditors of the City cannot seize Plan assets, should the City experience financial difficulties.

 Your employer has agreed to sponsor a 457 Plan and adopted a written Plan Document that describes the plan provisions, withdrawal restrictions, normal retirement age, and payout options.
 This document governs how the Plan will be administered.
 Your employer has named a Plan Administrator who is responsible for administering the Plan in accordance with IRS regulations and the Plan Document.

 The excess contribution is taxable income in the year it was contributed and must be withdrawn from the Plan.